By: Puranjay Singh Last updated: 20 September 2017

 This is far more importan than you realize.
 You might attract a million users but if 99% of them leave without coming back, you don't really have a sustainable business.

-A growth hacker approach to user retention would focus on fulfilling departing users' desires to get them to stick around.
+A growth hacking approach to user retention would focus on fulfilling departing users' desires to get them to stick around.
 It would also be testing focused, experimenting with different ideas to find the "secret sauce" that retains users.

 Throwing more marketing dollars at a problem doesn't make much sense if you don't know what keeps your users from leaving.